-M.2 is an SSD form factor standard, which uses up to four PCIe lanes and utilizes Gen3 speeds.
+M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes Gen3 speeds.
 Most popularly paired with NVMe SSDs, this standard offers substantially faster transfer speeds and seek time than SATA interface standards.
-All M.2 devices are designed to connect via a card-bus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.
+All M.2 devices are designed to connect via a card-bus style connector and be bolted into place and powered by the connector, rather than by a dedicated data cable and power cable.

 This socket will support Key-M devices of 80mm, 60mm, and 42mm length.
-This connector can utilize only PCIe/NVMe-based M.2 SSDs or Intel® Optane NVMe devices.
+This connector can utilize only PCIe/NVMe-based M.2 SSDs.